Actually, it's sort of a day of conflict for the media.

 Do any of you actually have memories?

-Or do you do you is that something you thought your parents actually did?
+Do you is that something you thought your parents actually did?

 I mean, you know they had to because you wouldn't have been there otherwise, but is it something you pictured happening?

-Well, I would say most people probably answer no, I just I didn't look at my parents that way.
+Well, I would say most people probably answer no, I just didn't look at my parents that way.

-So in that case, in that circumstance, why would you go ask people that you don't think that you can't imagine engaging in it anything about it?
+So in that case, in that circumstance, why would you go ask people that you don't think that you can't imagine engaging in it, anything about it?

-It's it's but in Canada, socialist Canada, the parents probably do it in front of the kids.
+But in Canada, socialist Canada, the parents probably do it in front of the kids.

-And so that opens the door for quite mommy, what is that?
+And so that opens the door for quite, mommy, what is that?

 What are you doing?

-Uh Greg in uh in uh Diamond Valley, California.
+Greg in Diamond Valley, California.

-Welcome to the uh program.
+Welcome to the program.

 Thank you.

-Uh you know, it sounded like Monday you weren't quite certain where to go with it.
+You know, it sounded like Monday you weren't quite certain where to go with it.

 I was troubled by it.